 These types of large expenses require extensive planning.
 Parents may need to set up trusts or apply for government benefits, and one parent may be required to be a full-time care giver.
 All of these options will affect child support and visitation arrangements, and former spouses will need to learn to work together to care for their child.

 For some children with special needs, like those with autism, frequent changes and disruptions to their schedules may cause severe distress.
 In these situations, parents should consider moving away from traditional visitation schedules which require the child to see both parents on a weekly basis.

 Instead, parents of special needs children should consider focusing on longer periods of uninterrupted visitation; for example, having the child spend the summer with one parent and the school year with the other.
 Alternatively, parents can consider working visitation time into the child’s normal routine, such as with weekly dinners or other outings.

 When a child is disabled, he or she is often eligible for Supplemental Security Income (SSI) benefits, Medicaid benefits, or other government programs which will help allay the costs of his or her care.
 However, it is important to remember that these programs are often based on a child’s income.
 For instance, 2/3 of child support payments is currently counted as income for SSI benefits.
 If your child is receiving SSI, or is planning on applying for benefits in the future, it is important to structure the child support agreement in a way that does not make the child ineligible.

 While the issues involved in the long-term care of a special needs child can be daunting, thousands of parents with disabled children manage successful divorces every year.
 Working with an experienced family law attorney is paramount to creating a divorce settlement and child support arrangement that will provide both for your needs and the needs of your children.

-At Ashby Law, our attorneys know how complicated your life can be, and will help you protect your child’s future.
+At Pacific Northwest Family Law, our attorneys know how complicated your life can be, and will help you protect your child’s future.
 For help with your situation, contact us today by calling 509-572-3700.